bahanonu/ciatah/README.md

   - `calciumImagingAnalysis` generally assumes users have imaging data associated with *one* imaging session and animal in a given folder.
 Follow folder naming conventions in [Data](#data) for best experience.
   - External software packages are downloaded into `_external_programs` folder and should be placed there if done manually.

-Note: more advance users can run setup as below.
+Users can alternatively run setup as below.
 ```MATLAB
 % Run these commands in MATLAB to get started.